Drakodin/tdov/docs/README.md

 There will be page to toggle it between the years that can accessed before the website starts loading.

-Also 2024's audio is noticeably cleaner.
-I put out the first version of this site *the day of* as I started working on it on the 30th.
-Audio was recorded using a phone microphone very late at night and I never bothered to clean it up.
-2024 is different, as I've got my own home office and have my equipment set up.

 The script and clips should be up and deployed before the 31st of March each year.
+If they're not there before then, it's usually because I was busy with work and other tasks.

+Also if I sound different from 2023, it's because I did a few things differently.
+1. Properly processed the audio
+2. Used a better microphone
+3. Used a voice that isn't my natural speaking tone due to throat problems.
+It happens, 2024 is one of those instances where it happened so I swapped up the voice to reduce vocal fry.

 ## Credits
 Music: https://www.purple-planet.com